 Five years later, the University offered Merrill employment as Poultry Specialist.
 He knew he wanted to put his experience to work, so in 1953, he purchased 200 baby chicks and a 5-acre tract of land just east of Eagle, ID.
 He converted a straw-filled barn into one of his first laying houses and began his dream of owning an egg farm.
 He named it Merrill’s Egg Farm.
 The farm featured a massive rooster mascot named “Sparky” that stood at the entrance.

 In 1989, an electrical fire started in one of the buildings and resulted in a total loss of the farm.
 Merrill moved the operation to 400 acres he had purchased nearby, and rebuilt.
 What is now known as Merrill Park was his generous donation to the community that supported both his farm and his family for more than 50 years.

 At the peak of its production, the operation owned more than 500,000 laying hens.
 It was the largest poultry producer in the Northwest and supplied eggs to local grocery stores and restaurants.
 To commemorate its early history, a large rooster statue was installed at the park surrounded by placards displaying the history of Merrill’s Egg Farm.
 Reid Merrill Park is located at 637 E. Shore Drive, Eagle, Idaho 83616.

 Need Decorating Fencing for your Landscaping?

-When you need beautiful, high-quality fencing like the ones we installed at Reid Merrill Park, turn to Heartland Post & Pole.
+When you need beautiful, high-quality fencing like the ones we installed at Reid Merrill Park, turn to Heartland Fence Company.
 We provide a complete range of fencing for home, farm and commercial use and guarantee the highest-quality products and the best installation for all of our products, delivered on time and on budget.
 Explore our fencing products and styles.
 We’ll help you choose the one that suits your view and your needs.
 Contact us today for a free estimate.